magepeopleteam/mage-eventpress/readme.txt

 Creating an event might be offered by many, but when it comes to creating something professional and lucrative, we are here to get the job done for you.
 The continuous process of optimizing your event can be time-consuming.
 When you need to create something highly effective but have limited time available, [Evently-WordPress Event Manager](https://mage-people.com/product/mage-woo-event-booking-manager-pro/) is the solution you've been looking for.
-We have designed this user engagement data-driven process to be easy to implement on your page, keeping it in mind while creating the solution.
-Years of development by the MagePeople Team have brought you a game-changing product.

 With the Event Manager, you can implement these features and make your event done: